utsmannn/compose-remote-layout/docs/04-router/08-router-overview.md

 ## Introduction

-Compose Remote Layout Router is a powerful navigation system designed specifically for dynamic, server-driven UIs in Compose applications.
+Compose Remote Layout Router is a powerful navigation system designed specifically for Compose Remote Layout.
 It enables developers to create flexible, updateable applications where both the UI components and navigation flow can be controlled remotely from a server without requiring app updates.

-Server-driven UI (SDUI) decouples the UI definition from the client application by delivering layout information from a server.
-Compose Remote Layout Router extends this concept to navigation, allowing complete user journeys to be defined and updated remotely.

 ## Key Features